caleb-code/robust-transcription-server/README.md

 ### **ARM64 (Raspberry Pi 5)**
 ![Architecture Diagram](https://onewordmanytongues.com/static/raspberrypi.png)
 \
 The lightweight Docker container for the Raspberry Pi 5 is built on [Ubuntu 24.04](https://hub.docker.com/_/Ubuntu).
 Setup is simple, just connect the Raspberry Pi with the appropiate Docker container to the same network as your streaming computer.

-Running this system is easy, just point an RTMP stream to the Raspberry Pi and it will begin to transcribe text in realtime.
+Once the Raspberry Pi is connected just point an RTMP stream to the Raspberry Pi and it will begin to transcribe text in realtime.

 #### Pros
 ✅ Easy to setup\